jessbudd/portfolio-site/src/site/posts/setting-up-git-aliases.md

 ## Setting up an alias

 This week, thinking it was about time I set up these aliases, I went off to google.
-I found a bunch of posts on how to create git aliases like [this one](https://stackoverflow.com/questions/2553786/how-do-i-alias-commands-in-git) and [this one](https://githowto.com/aliases), but got a little overwhelmed by the different options.
+I found a bunch of posts on how to create git aliases like [this one](https://stackoverflow.com/questions/2553786/how-do-i-alias-commands-in-git) and [this one](https://githowto.com/aliases), but got a little overwhelmed by the different options and as with most tutorials they assumed a fair bit of up front knowledge.

-So, following the most simple format example, I typed my most common git actions into the command line window I already had open for my current project.
+Following the most simple format example, I typed my most common git actions into the command line window I already had open for my current project.

 <pre>